 KIM LINDMAN: I am looking for short story collections to be unified in genre, but hopefully in more than one way, like atmosphere, theme, tone, form, or something more literal like an object or place.

 AMANDA OROZCO: Yes; it’s helpful to have a cohesive thread that ties the collection together, whether that’s in tone, theme, genre, or style, among others.

-ATTEND A WRITERS CONFERENCE IN 2021
+ATTEND A WRITERS

 You seek short story collections to represent.
 But within that category, what are you looking for specifically?
 Are you seeking specific genres or styles in the short story collections that come your way?